 OVERVIEW - CRIMINAL LAW

-In 2023 CPD-Philanthropy provides a choice of 88 in person attendance / 'up-to-date' on demand online 1 hour course modules, within the area of Legal Continuing Professional Development (CPD).
+In 2026 CPD-Philanthropy provides a choice of 92 in person attendance / 'up-to-date' on demand online 1 hour & 1/2 hour course modules, within the area of Legal Continuing Professional Development (CPD).

 Please note:

-• Legal course modules are designed to comply with the annual CPD requirement for Solicitors (25 hours Legal CPD).
+- Legal course modules are designed to comply with the annual CPD requirement for Solicitors (25 hours Legal CPD).

-• This directory of course modules provides an overview of current & discontinued lectures which CPD-Philanthropy has provided since 2015.
+- This directory of course modules provides an overview of current & discontinued lectures which CPD-Philanthropy has provided since 2015.

 CRIMINAL LAW

-Criminal Procedures ‘Bail in the District Court’ (Click link for more information)
+Criminal Procedures – ‘Bail in the District Court’ (Click link for more information)

-Intoxication as a Defence – An update December 2021 (Click link for more information)
+Intoxication as a Defence – An update (Click link for more information)

 The Supreme Court case of Eadon [2019] carried out an in-depth analysis on the law on Intoxication as a Defence.
 This one-hour lecture analyses the law pre and post Eadon and guides practitioners through the many red flags and legal issues which can arise in putting up such a defence.

-Evidence in Driving Offences- An update December 2019 (Click link for more information)
+Evidence in Driving Offences - An update December 2019 (Click link for more information)

 The law in Road Traffic matters is a complex and ever-changing one where the penalties for various offences have gradually increased over the years.
 Also, Road Traffic law is replete with evidential presumptions and technicalities.
 This one hour lecture discusses the various complexities and technicalities which arise in relation to road traffic offences.